Pyomo/pyomo/doc/OnlineDocs/solvers/multistart.rst

 The multistart solver is used in cases where the objective function is known to be non-convex but the global optimum is still desired.
-It works by running a non-linear solver of you choice multiple times at different starting points, and returns the best of the solutions.
+It works by running a non-linear solver of your choice multiple times at different starting points, and returns the best of the solutions.